-What triggers an emergency suspension or revocation by the FAA?
+What triggers a FAA Emergency Order of Suspension or Revocation?
 An emergency suspension or revocation by the FAA could be triggered by any number of things which the Administrator deems is contrary to the public interest and safety in air transportation or air commerce.
-Such things as not reporting DUI convictions and operating under Part 135 rules without the proper certification are the types of things which can easily land a pilot in an emergency order situation.
-Usually, emergency action is taken only when the certificate holder lacks qualification, or there is a reasonable basis to question whether the holder is qualified to hold the certificate; and when the certificate holder is reasonably able as a practical matter to exercise the privileges of the certificate.
+Violations such as not reporting DUI convictions and operating under Part 135 rules without the proper certification are the types of things which can easily land a pilot in a FAA Emergency Order situation.
+Usually, emergency action is taken only when the certificate holder lacks qualification, or there is a reasonable basis to question whether the holder is qualified to hold the certificate and whether the certificate holder is reasonably able as a practical matter to exercise the privileges of the certificate.

 What are the typical penalties for FAA Emergency Orders?
 The penalties for emergency orders vary from case to case; however, the typical penalty under a FAA Emergency Order is revocation of all certificates without the ability to reexamine for 1 year.
 This means that once an airman’s certificates are revoked, he or she will have to wait 1 whole year before reexamining again as a student pilot and working his or her way back up to the certificates and type ratings that he or she held prior to revocation.

 How can you fight a FAA Emergency Order?
 The first thing you should do when you receive a FAA Emergency Order in the mail is: call your aviation attorney at The Ison Law Firm.
 There are three levels of appeal process which can be pursued in your defense.
 Furthermore, there is an accelerated appeal process provided for in 49 U.S.C. §§ 44709(e), 44106, 44710, and 44726, which allows faster access to courts for those involved in an emergency case.